DrozmotiX/ioBroker.sourceanalytix/README.md

 * [ ] Documentation
 * [ ] Cost default value to 0 with error message if not provided
 * [ ] recalcalation based on meter values (configurable by date)
-* [ ] ensure all values are stored when adapter shuts down to prevent data gaps
-* [ ] better logic to reset start values to cover possible issue when adapter is not running during midnight
 * [ ] calculations for quarter values
 * [ ] storage of meter values for every state
 * [ ] add object states for previous [x]day, [x]week, [x]month, [x]quarter, [x]year configurable in adapter settings